- Where you can study

 Greater earning potential

-- young master’s graduates earn more than one and a half times more than the national median (five years after study)
+- young master’s graduates earn more than 1.5 times more than the national median (5 years after study)

 - earnings and employment rates increase with the level of qualification completed